A polynomial bound on the pathwidth of graphs edge-coverable by $k$ shortest paths: Introduction

 \section{Introduction}

 \emph{Graph covering} is an old and recurrent topic in graph theory.
 For a fixed class $\mathcal H$ of graphs, the covering literature aims to answer two types of problems.
 First are optimization problems: given a graph $G$, what is the minimum number of graphs from $\mathcal H$ needed to ``cover''\footnote{Various notions of coverings can usually be considered here.} $G$?
-We refer to \cite{KU16} for a more general overview on the topic.
+We refer to Knauer and Ueckerdt~\cite{KU16} for a more general overview on the topic.
 The second type are structural problems: for the fixed class $\mathcal H$ of graphs and some $k\geq 1$, what is the structure of the graphs that can be ``covered'' by (at most) $k$ graphs from $\mathcal{H}$?

 We say that a graph $G$ is \emph{edge-coverable} (resp. \emph{vertex-coverable}) by some subgraphs $H_1, \ldots, H_k$ if every \emph{edge} (resp. \emph{vertex}) of $G$ belongs to at least one of the subgraphs $H_i$.
-Motivated by some algorithmic applications to the \textsc{Isometric Path Cover} problem and its variants, Dumas, Foucaud, Perez and Todinca \cite{DFPT24} recently worked on a particular metric version of such covering problems.
+Motivated by some algorithmic applications to the \textsc{Isometric Path Cover} problem and its variants, Dumas, Foucaud, Perez and Todinca~\cite{DFPT24} recently worked on a particular metric version of such a covering problem.
 They proved that every graph edge-coverable (resp. vertex-coverable) by few shortest paths shares structural similarities with a simple path.
-More precisely, if a graph is edge-coverable or vertex-coverable by $k$ shortest paths, its \emph{pathwidth} is smaller than an exponential in $k$ (see \Cref{sec: Prelis} for a definition of pathwidth).
+More precisely, if a graph is edge-coverable or vertex-coverable by $k$ shortest paths, its \emph{pathwidth} is bounded by an exponential in $k$ (see \Cref{sec: Prelis} for a definition of pathwidth).

 \begin{theorem}[\cite{DFPT24}] Let $k\geq 1$ and $G$ be a graph vertex-coverable by $k$ shortest paths.
 Then $\pw(G)=O(k\cdot 3^k)$.
 Moreover, if $G$ is edge-coverable by $k$ shortest paths, then $\pw(G)=O(3^k)$. \end{theorem}